quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/plasticity.md

 where the dynamics of the synaptic current $$I$$ can be one of the dynamics we introduced in the previous section (i.e., the dynamic of gating variable $$s$$ under current-based condition). $$U$$ and $$A$$ are two constants representing the increments of $$u$$ and $$I$$ after a presynaptic spike, respectively.  $$\tau_f$$ and $$\tau_d$$ are time constants of $$u$$ and $$x$$, respectively.

-In this model, $$u$$ contributes the short-term facilitation (STF) by increasing from 0 whenever there is a spike on the presynaptic neuron; while $$x$$ contributes to the short-term depression (STD) by decreasing from 1 after presynaptic spike.
+In this model, $$u$$ contributes to the short-term facilitation (STF) by increasing from 0 whenever there is a spike on the presynaptic neuron; while $$x$$ contributes to the short-term depression (STD) by decreasing from 1 after the  presynaptic spike.
 The two directions of facilitation and depression occur simultaneously, and the value of $$\tau_f$$ and $$\tau_d$$ determines which direction of plasticity plays a dominant role.

 The code implemented with BrainPy is as follows: